Thousands flee homes near N. Carolina fertilizer plant fire

 WINSTON-SALEM, N.C.
 (AP) — An uncontrolled fire raging at a North Carolina fertilizer plant forced the evacuations of thousands of people as firefighters warned early Tuesday that chemicals at the site could cause a large explosion.

-Authorities drove through neighborhoods and knocked on doors asking residents to leave within a one-mile radius (1.6 km) of the Weaver Fertilizer Plant on the northside of Winston-Salem, where the fire started Monday night.
+Authorities drove through neighborhoods and knocked on doors asking residents to leave within a one-mile radius (1.6 km) of the Winston Weaver Company fertilizer plant on the northside of Winston-Salem, where the fire started Monday night.
 No injuries were reported.

 Most of the campus of Wake Forest University is just outside the evacuation zone.
 The university urged students living in dormitories to stay indoors and keep windows closed.